 Smooth muscle cells within the lumen

-Dark region within collagen matrix of the CTO.
-Not very reflective.
+Dark region within collagen matrix of the

 Fine cracks within the CTO.
 Residual